typemill/docs/05-Forms/02-Themes-and-Plugins.md

 # Configuration Forms for Themes and Plugins

-With configurations, you can add a lot of flexibility to your plugins and themes.
-And with forms, you can enable the authors to edit those configurations and to adapt the plugins and themes to his needs.
+Do you want to add some editable options to your plugin or to your theme?
+That is easily done with configuration forms and some lines of YAML.

 [TOC]